Spanish cuisine: Extremadura

-The region is also known for its vino de pitarra tradition, home-made wine made in small earthenware vessels.
+The region is also known for its vino de pitarra tradition (homemade wine made in small earthenware vessels).

 Galicia

-Galician cuisine is known in Spanish territory because of the emigration of its inhabitants.
-Similarly to neighbouring Asturias, Galicia shares some culinary traditions in stews and soups with the Celtic nations of Atlantic Europe.
+Galician cuisine is well known throughout Spain because of emigration to other regions.
+Similar to neighbouring Asturias, Galicia shares some culinary traditions in stews and soups with the Celtic nations of Atlantic Europe.
 One of the most noted Galician dishes is soup.
-Also notable is pork with turnip tops, a popular component of the Galician carnival meal laconadas.
-Another remarkable recipe is caldo de castañas (a chestnut broth), which is commonly consumed during winter.
+Also notable in this region is pork with turnip tops, a popular component of the Galician carnival meal laconadas.
+Another recipe is caldo de castañas (a chestnut broth), which is commonly consumed during winter.
 Pork products are also popular.
+Cattle raising is very common in Galicia, consequently red meat is consumed often, typically with potatoes.

-The simplicity and authenticity of the Galician cooking methods were extolled already in the early 20th century by popular gastronome Manuel Puga e Parga (aka Picadillo), praising dishes such as lacón con grelos or caldeiradas (fish stew), opposed to the perceived sophistication of the French cuisine.
+The simplicity and authenticity of Galician cooking methods were praised in the early 20th century by the prominent gastronome Manuel Puga e Parga (also known as Picadillo), who praised dishes such as lacón con grelos or caldeiradas (fish stew), in opposition to the perceived sophistication of the French cuisine.

-The seafood dishes are very famous and rich in variety.
-Among these are the Galician empanadas, octopus, scallops, crab, and barnacles.

-In the city of Santiago de Compostela, located along an ancient pilgrim trail from the Pyrenees, it was customary for travellers to first eat scallops upon arriving in the city.
+Galician seafood dishes are well-known and rich in variety.
+Among these are empanadas, octopus, scallops, crab, and barnacles.
+In the city of Santiago de Compostela, located along an ancient pilgrim trail from the Pyrenees, it was customary for travelers to eat scallops upon first arriving in the city.

 Among the many dairy products is queso de tetilla.

-The queimadas (a folkloric preparation of orujo) consists of mixing of the alcoholic beverage with peels of orange or lemon, sugar or coffee beans, prepared in a nearly ritual ceremony involving the flambé of the beverage.
+The queimadas (a folkloric preparation of orujo) consists of mixing alcoholic beverages with peels of orange or lemon, sugar or coffee beans, prepared in a nearly ritual ceremony involving the flambé of the beverage.
 Sweets that are famous throughout the Iberian Peninsula are the tarta de Santiago and filloas (crêpes).

-Cattle breeding is very common in Galicia, therefore, a lot of red meat is consumed, typically with potatoes.